RouninMedia/DaNIS3H-Declarative-Events/README.md

 </script>
 ```

-This, essentially, leaves us with a choice.
+But this leaves us with a choice.
 We can either:

 a) declare event listeners inline (although that requires mixing javascript in with HTML markup)
 b) maintain a _Separation of Concerns_ (although that precludes being able to introduce event listeners declaratively)

+What we can't achieve with either of the two approaches above is declare event listeners inline _while_ maintaining a _Separation of Concerns_.

+Enter **Da3SH Declarative Events**:

 ```
-data-events="{«data-event-1» : {«eventListener» : «click», «eventAction» : «myFunction1»}, «data-event-2» : {«eventListener» : «click», «eventAction» : «myFunction2»}}"
+<button type="button" class="myButton" data-events="{«data-event-1» : {«eventListener» : «click», «eventAction» : «myFunction1»}, «data-event-2» : {«eventListener» : «click», «eventAction» : «myFunction2»}}">Click Here</button>
 ```